 Overly permissioned cloud accounts and roles pose another critical security problem.
-Identity and Access Management (IAM) is critical for helping AWS users lock down access to avoid the risk of data breach, privilege escalation, and lateral movement.
+Identity and access management (IAM) is critical for helping Microsoft Azure users lock down access to avoid the risk of data breach, privilege escalation, and lateral movement.

-As you increase the use of services and features on AWS, it becomes harder to know exactly what the least privileged entitlements should be.
+As you increase the use of services and features on Microsoft Azure, it becomes harder to know exactly what the least privileged entitlements should be.
 Permissions are often misconfigured, allowing unnecessary access rights.

-Carefully assigning the correct permissions is fundamental to addressing identity risks in the cloud and achieving the practice of least privilege in your AWS environments.
-Cloud Infrastructure Entitlement Management (CIEM), considered a key CSPM capability, is specifically designed to address the complexity that arises with keeping up with permissions in cloud environments.
+Carefully assigning the correct permissions is fundamental to addressing identity risks in the cloud and achieving the practice of least privilege in your Microsoft Azure environments.
+Cloud infrastructure entitlement management (CIEM), considered a key CSPM capability, is specifically designed to address the complexity of maintaining permissions in cloud environments.